sdicht/sdicht.github.io/docs/lit1/index.md

 - :books: Readings for each week
 - :writing_hand_tone1: Assignments and guidelines
-- 📑 Lecture slides and supporting materials
+- :page_with_curl: Lecture slides and supporting materials

 **Instructor:** Prof. Pedro Groppo